Thousand Palestinians enter Lebanon after Damascus fighting

 The battle in Yarmouk is one of a series of conflicts on the southern fringes of Assad’s capital, as rebels try to choke off the power of the 47-year-old leader after a 21-month uprising in which 40,000 people have been killed.

-Abu Ali, 75, said he left his home in Yarmouk on Tuesday morning with his wife and three children as artillery shells rained down on the neighborhood of densely built apartment blocks.
+Abu Ali, 75, said he left his home in Yarmouk on Tuesday morning with his wife and three children as artillery shells rained down on the neighbourhood of densely built apartment blocks.

 “We walked out on foot without our belongings until we reached central Damascus.
 We got in a taxi and drove straight for the border,” said the elderly man at the Lebanese Masnaa border post.